martinboller/greenbone-gmp-scripts/README.md

 - First version of Python code

 ## Running Python GVM Scripts
+For details on Python GVM, please refer to https://gvm-tools.readthedocs.io/en/latest/scripting.html#gvm-scripts, but for these scripts, use
+- gvm-script --gmp-username *admin-user* --gmp-password *password* socket *script-name* - Example:
-For details on Python GVM, please refer to https://gvm-tools.readthedocs.io/en/latest/scripting.html#gvm-scripts When you just want to get the XML from Greenbone to look for values/value names, it's easy to use gvm-cli, like this: <br/><br/>
+- gvm-script --gmp-username admin --gmp-password SecretPassword socket list-alerts.gmp.py When you just want to get the XML from Greenbone to look for values/value names, it's easy to use gvm-cli, like this: <br/><br/>
 - gvm-cli --gmp-username *admin-user* --gmp-password *password* socket --xml="<get_alerts/>"